 Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Moving into a new apartment in India's crowded cities can be exciting.
 But it can also mean encountering serious problems if you are not vigilant.
 Issues like overcharging deposits, outdated amenities, pest infestations, and more can quickly turn your rental experience sour.
-As a tenant, you need to keep your eyes peeled when apartment hunting and moving in.
-Here are 7 common apartment problems in India and tips on how to spot them before it's too late.
+As a tenant, you must keep your eyes peeled when apartment hunting and moving in.
+Here are seven common apartment problems in India and tips on how to spot them before it's too late.

 Excessive Security Deposits